 Well, there are a few things actually...

-It’s good to realise early in the process that what you may think is a good concept, may not be something that enough other people feel as strongly about.
+It’s good to realise early in the process that what you may think is a good concept, may not be something that enough other people feel as strongly about or something that will result in a successful event.
 A good trick is to attend other events, and watch how other people are doing it, identify the stuff that works, and then use it in your concept development adding your own unique ideas to the mix.
 Imitation is the sincerest form of flattery, after all.

 Even the most exciting events need time to percolate in people’s minds.
 You know, to get a little more interest and excitement going.
 Allow yourself enough time to get your idea out.
 The most heart-breaking event is a good idea that didn’t get enough traction because it wasn’t on the market long enough.
 Don’t rush it.
 Rather take a little more time and get people onboard.